 There are times when shedding is an indication of a problem.
-Stress, illness or a poor diet can cause excessive shedding.
+Stress, illness, or a poor diet can cause excessive shedding.
 Hair that falls out in patches, leaving bald spots, or shedding that is accompanied by chewing or scratching is not normal.
 If you believe that your dog or cat is shedding excessively, consult your veterinarian.
 Your vet will be able to determine if the shedding is normal, or the symptom of some other problem, such as allergies or hypothyroidism.

 What Can You Do?

-Normal shedding cannot be stopped, but there are many things that you can do to make it more manageable and reduce the amount of hair in your home.
+Normal shedding cannot be prevented, but there are many things that you can do to make it more manageable and reduce the amount of hair in your home.
 The most effective method is the simplest – brushing.
 Brush your pet daily, and the hair will end up in the brush and not on your furniture.
 There are many brush styles; ask a Pet Planet Ambassador for advice on which one(s) will best suit your dog or cat.

 Don’t be fooled into thinking that cutting your pet’s hair short will stop it from shedding.
 A short coat may be easier for you to manage, but it will still shed the same number of hairs.
-The only difference will be that now those hairs are shorter, and more likely to stick into your clothes and carpet, being much more difficult to vacuum or sweep up.
+The only difference will be that those hairs are now shorter and more likely to stick into your clothes and carpet, being much more difficult to vacuum or sweep up.